 - Insider tip: Check out the gardens within the fort; they are a great spot to sit and relax.

 How cool does a medieval dungeon tower sound?
-Solidor Tower dates from the 14th century when it was built on a rocky ledge jutting out from the mainland.
-It served a variety of purposes throughout the years – from barracks to a prison.
+Solidor Tower dates from the 14th century, built on a rocky ledge jutting out from the mainland.
+It served various purposes throughout the years – from barracks to prison.

-Today, it serves as a museum showcasing dozens of artifacts (including seafaring instruments) for tourists interested in seeing this piece of history.
+Today, it is a museum showcasing dozens of artifacts (including navigational instruments) for tourists interested in seeing this piece of history.
 It’s closed on Mondays and every May 1st, and entrance fees are between three and six euros.